Paint Calculator

 | Gloss / high-gloss | Doors, cabinets, furniture | Very durable; very unforgiving |

+Do I need to buy separate paint for the ceiling?
 Yes, dedicated ceiling paint is recommended.
 Ceiling paint is typically flat finish and formulated to minimise splatter and show even coverage overhead.
 It is also often white or off-white.
 Use our calculator with "Include ceiling" checked to estimate the ceiling separately.

+How do I calculate paint for trim and doors?
 This calculator focuses on wall and ceiling area.
 For trim (baseboards, door frames, window casing), measure the linear footage and multiply by the trim height (typically 3–5 inches for baseboards, 3 inches for door casing).
 One quart of trim paint covers approximately 100 linear feet of standard-sized trim.

+Can I use the same paint for walls and trim?
 Technically yes, but trim paint is typically semi-gloss or gloss for durability, while walls use eggshell or satin.
 Using wall paint on trim will not last as long.
+If you're doing a full room renovation, the flooring calculator can help you estimate new floor materials at the same time.